smg478/Kaggle-CarvanaImageMaskingChallenge/README.md

-## Kaggle Carvana Image Masking Challange 2017 solution on keras
+## Kaggle Carvana Image Masking Challenge 2017 solution on keras

-This repository contains the keras solution files of the challange.
+This repository contains the keras solution files of the challenge.
 Results produced from this architecture scored 0.9967 in the private leaderboard of the competition.

 The solution is based on [Peter's](https://github.com/petrosgk/Kaggle-Carvana-Image-Masking-Challenge) starter code with keras.
 I thank him for his clean work!
 Usage of the code is mostly similar to his one.
 However, the main contribution of this work is a modified version of the u-net.